knetcode/Valengard/src/content/docs/pantheons/black/overview.md

 title: Black Pantheon
 ---

-The Black Pantheon represents the malevolent forces of Valengard.
-This group seeks to rule, destroy or play with mortal lives.
+The Black Pantheon is the concentrated force of malevolence and corruption in Valengard, viewing mortal lives as either expendable, objects for manipulation, or mere sources of entertainment.
+This group governs suffering, sacrifice and servitude.

-### Govern Evil, Chaos, Impurity, Murder, and Crime.
+Opposing Pantheon: White

 | Name                    | Alignment       | Short Description                                                                                                                                                 |
 | ----------------------- | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |